 Thread your sewing machine with a contrasting thread.
-Set the stitch on your machine (I used a blanket stitch, but you could use a straight stitch if you want.)
+Set the stitch on your machine (I used a blanket stitch, but you could use a straight stitch if you wish.)
 Sew around the perimeter of the flip flops.

 Cut ribbon into lengths long enough to be used as the straps on the flip flops.

 Pin the ribbons in place on the flip flops.
 Stitch at the point and at the edges of the flip flops.